The Communications Office informs the public of city government initiatives, programs, services and events to residents, news media, and employees.

 Our city is rich in history and places a premium on smart growth resulting in quality of life, engagement, and stability.

 Have something to add?
-Please contact us for positing consideration.
+Please contact us for posting consideration.

 About the City

 The City of Perry was founded in 1823 and named in honor of Oliver Hazard Perry who was a War of 1812 hero.
 Perry began as a antebellum industry to include gristmills, sawmills, and cotton gins.
-Today, the Our community currently encompasses 27.6 square miles along Interstate 75 approximately 90 miles south of Atlanta.
-Perry has been able to capitalize on proximity to Robins Air Force Base, excellent schools, unique downtown, high quality of life, and location in transforming from a small town to a vibrant and growing community of over 16,000 people.
+Perry has been able to capitalize on proximity to Robins Air Force Base, excellent schools, unique downtown, high quality of life, and location in transforming from a small town to a vibrant and growing community of over 19,000 people.
 As a hub of state and federal highways, home of the Georgia National Fairgrounds & Agricenter, and with events like the Dogwood Festival, Food Truck Fridays, the Perry Music Festival, and the annual Perry Buzzard Drop, Perry is truly where Georgia comes together.

 The Early Years (1824-1912)